cxntered/youtubeMusicControls/README.md

 ## Usage

-Firstly, make sure you are using the [YouTube Music Desktop App](https://th-ch.github.io/youtube-music).
+Firstly, make sure you are using the latest release of [Pear Desktop](https://github.com/pear-devs/pear-desktop/releases/latest).
 Enable the `API Server [Beta]` plugin, set the "Authorization strategy" to either "No authorization" (recommended) or "Authorize at first request" and keep all other settings as default.

 Then, following [this guide](https://docs.vencord.dev/installing/custom-plugins) to setup Vencord for custom plugins, `git clone` this repository into the `src/userplugins` directory of your Vencord installation, run `pnpm build` to build Vencord, inject with `pnpm inject`, and restart Discord.

-After that, you can enable the plugin in the Vencord settings under "Plugins" and it should start working, as long as you have the YouTube Music Desktop App running.
+After that, you can enable the plugin in the Vencord settings under "Plugins" and it should start working, as long as you have Pear Desktop running.

 ## Questions and Answers